jasonbohne123/Personal-Trading-Alg/README.md

 # Trading-Alg
 Algorithmic Trading Engine hosted through QuantConnect

-Included in this are a series of files from my trading algorithm built in QuantConnect's IDE.
+Included in this are a series of files from my personal trading algorithm built in QuantConnect's IDE.
 Building my algorithm through the QC Framework, the following file folders (representing each module) are listed:

 Universe Selection, Alpha Models, Portfolio Construction, Risk Management, Execution